beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 specified the `register` keyword.
 Not only that, but the spec allows them to just treat it as if you'd typed `auto`, if they want.
 So no guarantees.

+### `_Thread_local`

+When you're using multiple threads and you have some variables in either global or `static` block scope, this is a way to make sure that each thread gets its own copy of the variable.
+This'll help you avoid race conditions and threads stepping on each other's toes.

+If you're in block scope, you have to use this along with either `extern` or `static`.

+Also, if you include `<threads.h>`, you can use the rather more palatable `thread_local` as an alias for the uglier `_Thread_local`.

+More information can be found in the [Threads section](#thread-local).